Now Where’s Merlin?

 It is the type of thought that makes me feel like planting a tree or something.
 Although I am guessing a single tree probably would not cut it.
 I would need a forest with all the cheap batteries I played through.

 Merlin has a very cool “secondary play-mode”.
 Once I got tired of playing the 6 games I would carry it around and pretend it was a phone.
 It was a pretty sweet looking phone and in a pinch made a good pretend walkie talkie.

 This awesome commercial is what sold me on this bad boy.
 To this day I can still sing-a-long.

 The Classic Commercial for Merlin

 You can still pick up a Merlin on eBay for under 30 bucks.
 I lost the instructions for mine many years ago and the battery plate is held on with tape so I might pick one up myself.
-Of course if you aren’t into the old school version you can pick one of a newer versions from Milton Bradley.
+Of course, if you aren’t into the old school version you can pick one of the newer versions from Milton Bradley.

 The new Merlin has really huge and chunky buttons.
 They look a lot easier to push and New Merlin actually looks MORE like a phone than old Merlin.
 Plus it only takes three AA batteries instead of 6.
 Now I can play twice as much!
 Unfortunately, they also stopped making this Merlin, so new Merlins now go for closer to 70 dollars.